valtimo-platform/valtimo-documentation/using-valtimo/plugin/portaaltaak/configure-portaaltaak-plugin.md

 plugins can be found [here](../configure-plugin.md).

 If the Portaal taak plugin is not visible in the plugin menu, it is possible the application is missing a dependency.
-Instructions on how to add the Zaken API dependency can be found [here](/getting-started/modules/zgw/portaaltaak.md).
+Instructions on how to add the Portaal taak Plugin dependency can be found [here](/getting-started/modules/zgw/portaaltaak.md).

 To configure this plugin the following properties have to be entered: